Historic microlensing events in the euclid Galactic Bulge Survey: Historic microlensing events in EGBS

 After the re-modeling described in the previous sub-section, for each microlensing event in EGBS we now have robust estimates of the basic parameters, such as Einstein time, baseline magnitude and microlensing parallax.
 As said before, this is not sufficient to fully break the degeneracy between mass, distance and proper motion.
 In order to make a prediction on the probability of separating the lens from the source, we must rely on prior expectations from our knowledge of the Galactic stellar populations.
 Their space distribution and their kinematics provide guidance on the most likely ranges for the proper motion of each microlensing event.
 Crossing this prior expectation with the constraints coming from our measured parameters, we can derive posterior probability distributions for the proper motion that can be used to infer the expected lens-source separation for each microlensing event.

 There are several Galactic models designed for such a Bayesian approach in microlensing analysis (see e.g. \citet{Robin2003,Han2003,Dominik2006,Yang2021}).
-A massive data analysis like the one we have to do for 8081 microlensing events requires a fast, easy and reliable code that can be easily scripted.
+A massive data analysis like the one we have to do for { 7801} microlensing events requires a fast, easy and reliable code that can be easily scripted.
 We have adopted the software \texttt{genulens}\footnote{ \url{https://github.com/nkoshimoto/genulens}} \citep{Zenodo2021}, based on the model by \citet{Koshimoto2021}, which incorporates stellar density and kinematic information from \emph{Gaia} \citep{Gaia2018}, OGLE \citep{Nataf2013,Mroz2019} and radial velocity surveys \citep{Clarke2019,Kunder2012AJ....143...57K} for a better characterization of the bulge.

 For each microlensing event, we provide \texttt{genulens} with all available information that affects the proper motion distribution.
 Firstly, the Galactic coordinates determine the line of sight and the stellar populations potentially contributing as sources or lenses.
 The Einstein time $t_E$ and the microlensing parallax $\pi_E$, when available provide basic constraints on the velocities, mass and distance of the lens through Eqs. (\ref{tE}-\ref{piE}).
 The baseline magnitude $I_{base}$ places an upper limit to the mass for both the source and the lens (if it is a star).
 In order to exploit this information, we must also estimate the extinction in the I-band.
-Since we cannot construct a CMD for all microlensing events, we rely on existing extinction maps.
-In particular, we have chosen the fast and scriptable platform from NASA/IPAC infrared science archive\footnote{ \url{https://irsa.ipac.caltech.edu/applications/DUST/}}, based on COBE/DIRBE and IRAS/ISSA surveys \citep{Schlegel1998}, updated with Sloan Digital Sky Survey \citep{Schlafly2011}.
-Although these maps may not capture small-scale variations in the extinction, they should be accurate enough for the purpose of applying the baseline constraint to our microlensing events.
+Since we cannot construct a CMD for all microlensing events, we rely on existing extinction maps. { In particular, we have chosen the OGLE extinction map archive\footnote{ \url{https://ogle.astrouw.edu.pl/cgi-ogle/getext.py}} \citep{Nataf2013}, which represents a standard for bulge observations.}

-In the end, for each microlensing event, we get the distribution of the heliocentric proper motions compatible with the characteristics of our event.
-A few representative examples are shown in Fig. \ref{Fig events}.